 Assessor Information

-Student Finance England approved Sensory Readble for Windows in June 2023.
+Student Finance England approved Sensory Readable for Windows in June 2023.
 The confirmation text from Student Finance England was as follows – “This product, Sensory Readable for Windows, can now be recommended by Needs Assessors to be funded via the Disabled Student Allowance (DSA)” as of 16th June 2023.

 As an installed accessibility software, Sensory Readable can also be described as a “general purpose text to speech software product”, that is installed on the Windows PC and is not reliant on an internet connection for operation.
 For “General purpose text-to-speech, speech-to-text” usage, the WKH specification Windows PC is recommended, according to the most recent Disabled Students Allowance Computer Equipment Specfication document (at this date).